The Tools I Use & Trust

 Listed below are the core tools I use on a daily basis to build and run my WordPress sites.
 I hope you find them useful, and if you have any questions about them, feel free to fire through an email via the Contact Form.

-Some of the links on this page are affiliate links, which means that if you choose to make a purchase, I will earn a commission.
+Some of the links on this page are affiliate links, which means that if you decide to make a purchase, I will earn a commission.
 This commission comes at no additional cost to you.
-We test each product thoroughly and give high marks to only the very best.
+I test each product thoroughly and use performance based rankings.
 We are independently owned and the opinions expressed here are our own.
+Please note that I have not been given any free products, services or anything else by these companies in exchange for mentioning them on the site.

 WordPress is my go to when it comes to building websites.
 Back in the day I used to fire up Dreamweaver and write all the code myself.
 These days it’s so much easier to use a CMS like WordPress (which now has over 60% market share), where writing code is a thing of the past.